 - 18-Gauge Green Paper Covered Wire

 - Lia Griffith Floral Tape – Moss and Cream

 - Dried Moss (optional; to create potted version)

-- Print the PDF template to use as a guide for cutting your crepe.
-Use saffron colored marker to color the square for the stamens.
+- Use a saffron-colored marker to color the square for the stamens.

 - Lightly brush the wide end of your purple marker onto the petals, brushing in the same direction as the grain.
 Use the thin end of the marker to draw lines.
 Gently stretch the centers of each petal to make them more cup-like.